tinyspice123/ultimate_pokemon_card_tracker/README.md

 - **Two image APIs + fallback chain** — pokemontcg.io for older sets, TCGdex for newer ones (Mega era onward); each image tries its sources in order and heals itself if one is down
 - **Custom images** — Per-row Image URLs in the sheet always win; an image downloader mirrors them into the repo
 - **Offline fallback** — Optional local `.xlsx` per set if the sheet is unreachable
-- **Optional write-back** — With a small Apps Script deployed on the spreadsheet, +/− buttons on each card edit the Have column from the website
+- **Optional write-back** — With a small Apps Script deployed on the spreadsheet, PIN-protected +/− buttons on each card edit the Have column from the website
 - **Self-hosted assets** — `download_assets.py` mirrors set logos into the repo; the site prefers local copies
 - **Collapsible groups** — Click any group header to fold/unfold it; state remembered per set
 - **Keyboard shortcuts** — `/` focuses search, `m` toggles Missing only, ←/→ browse cards in the lightbox, Esc closes
 - **Installable PWA** — Add to home screen on mobile; pages and images cached for offline browsing (sheet data still needs a connection to refresh)
 - **Weekly collection history** — A scheduled Action snapshots every sheet into `backups/`; git history gives diffable, restorable records of your collection over time
-- **CI** — GitHub Actions runs site checks (sets.js validity, HTML script sanity) and Python unit tests on every push/PR
+- **CI** — GitHub Actions runs site, `lib.js`, and Python tests on every push/PR, plus a weekly logo-reachability check

 ---

 ## Getting Started (hosting your own)

-1. **Fork the repo** and enable GitHub Pages (Settings → Pages → deploy from `main`)
+1. **Fork the repo** and enable GitHub Pages (Settings → Pages → Build and deployment → Source: **GitHub Actions**) — the included workflow handles the actual deploy
 2. **Create a Google Spreadsheet** with one tab per set, columns:
    `Group, Card, Number, Variant, Source, Status, Price, Have, Image`
 3. **Publish each tab**: File → Share → Publish to web → select the tab → CSV → copy the link